I believe many of them can be answered more in-depth or just better so I’ve decided to collect the FAQ and answer them in this article.

 No specific order is required for the Source, Medium, Campaign, or other query parameters.
 You should use a question mark (?) before the first query parameter and then separate all other query parameters with ampersands (&).

-8. Is there any way to generate UTM parameters for my website URLs that contains an anchor (#)?
+8. Is there any way to generate UTM tags for my website URLs that contains an anchor (#)?

 Yes, you can do this with the official URL builder.
 There’s an option to set the campaign parameters in the fragment portion of the URL, but this is not recommended.